DETROIT (AP) -- Brisk demand for SUVs and pickup trucks — and five sunny weekends — likely pushed U.S. auto sales to a seven-year high in May.

 Ford's sales rose a better-than-expected 3 percent.
 Of major automakers, only Volkswagen's sales fell.
 Volkswagen sales were down 15 percent as the brand prepared to launch the new Golf compact car.

-May is traditionally a strong month for the auto industry, as buyers spend their tax returns and think ahead to summer road trips.
+May is traditionally a strong month for the auto industry.
 This year's calendar, with five weekends, gave it an extra boost.
 Sales were particularly strong the last weekend of the month, automakers said.

 Analysts were expecting sales to rise 7 percent to 8 percent to 1.56 million in May, helping erase doubts about the strength of the industry.
 January and February sales were weaker than expected as consumers spent more time shoveling snow than shopping.